moshiurmmr/moshiurmmr.github.io/index.md

 <img src="assets/github_pic.jpg" height="200" width="200" />

-I am a as a System Architect and Software Enginee working for a major vehicle manufacturer in North America.
+I am a System Architect and Software Engineer working for a major vehicle manufacturer in North America.

 I have received my PhD in [Electrical Engineering](https://www.etsmtl.ca/ETS/Gouvernance/Decanats-et-departements/departement-genie-electrique) from [ETS, University of Quebec](https://www.etsmtl.ca/) in 2016.
 Prior to this, I have received my Masters in
 [Telecommunications Engineering](https://offertaformativa.unitn.it/en/lm/telecommunications-engineering) from